aspic/go-sitecheck/README.md

 # Simple site link checking tool

-This tool aims to check referred links for a page.
+This tool aims to check referred links for a page (and potential slow loading sub pages).

-## To build
+## Build

-Ensure that the project is checked out and available in your GOPATH.
+Ensure that go is installed, and that the checked out project is present in your GOPATH.

     // build binary
-    go get && go build
+    $ go get && go build

-    // run
+## Usage

-    ./go-sitecheck -url <some url> -threshold <threshold in ms>
+    $ ./go-sitecheck -url=<some url> -threshold=<threshold in ms> -depth=<some-depth>